eugenewebdevs/workshops/workshops-2019/workshops-2020/chromeDevTools/devToolsIntro/README.md

 ### Network

 The network tab diagrams all the network activity the browser does.
-From the first request for a web apge to any referenced resources and ajax requests.
+From the first request for a web page to any referenced resources and ajax requests.

 #### Audit